 It’s all about expectations.
 If you book a cruise expecting 5 star hotel service, you will probably be disappointed.
 This isn’t the Four Seasons or Ritz-Carlton tending to your every whim.
-That being said, I found the service commendable.
-Every staff I had the pleasure of dealing with was attentive, kind and ready to answer any questions I had.
-There may have been two that could have improved their service but I just avoided contact with them the remainder of the trip.
+That being said, we found the service commendable.
+Every staff we had the pleasure of dealing with was attentive, kind and ready to answer any questions we had.
+There may have been two that could have improved their service but we just avoided contact with them the remainder of the trip.

-It’s important to remember that while the cruise lines do offer very unhealthy choices (mind you, you’d see these choices at your favorite pizza shop or sandwich shop), they have a great line up of healthy options: a huge salad bar, fruit available all the time, and gluten-free options if you ask.
-They don’t push their unhealthy food on you, it’s your choice.
-It’s also your choice to go back for seconds 🙂 And remember, there’s a fitness center to keep you accountable.
+It’s important to remember that while the cruise lines do offer very unhealthy choices like you would see in your favorite pizza shop, they have a great line up of healthy options as well: a huge salad bar, fruit available all the time, and gluten-free options if you ask.
+They don’t push their unhealthy food on you nor do they push you to grab seconds.
+That’s totally up to you!
+And remember, there’s a fitness center to keep you accountable.

 Take the same precautions you would anywhere else and you’ll be fine.
-Don’t walk around alone after midnight (you’d be amazed just how free of people common areas are after 11pm), don’t be overly trusting, don’t just give out your room number to anyone etc etc. Just because it’s a cruise doesn’t mean everyone has the best intentions.
+Don’t walk around alone after midnight (you’d be amazed just how free of people common areas are after 11pm), don’t be overly trusting, don’t just give out your room number to anyone etc. Just because it’s a cruise doesn’t mean everyone has the best intentions.

 While it’s true that thousands of people all together on a ship and breathing the same air is a cess pool for germs, the chances of coming down with the flu or any virus is slim if you follow precautions.
 There are hand sanitizer stations everywhere on the ship.
 EVERYWHERE.
-Every food area has 2-3 while the elevators all have a station or two outside them.
+Every food area has 2-3 hand sanitizing units while the elevators have 1-2.
 There are also staff members standing in the dining areas with bottles ready to give you some if you try to bypass the sanitizer stations.